 Mastery at an Early Age

 Nemesis is surprising.
 It is rough around the edges in some places but it is a great game that came out way too early in time in the Game Boy’s life for this level of mastery.
 It has amenities that have the peculiarities of the Game Boy in mind while keeping intact the feeling you have when you play Gradius or Life Force (Salamander in Japan) on NES.
-They did all that very quickly, managing to make a game that looks like a 1992 Game Boy title, not a 1990 one.
+They did all that very early, managing to make a game that feels like a 1992 Game Boy title, when the game actually came out in 1990.

 The Right Little Stuff

 I think the good people at Konami figured out quickly what was achievable on the system.
 The company first published Motocross Maniacs (another essential title) and applied the same principles as that game with Nemesis.
 Non-coloured backgrounds are a staple of both games, allowing you to have a better grasp of the action on the original DMG’s green screen.
 Another conceit is reasonably sized sprites.